kodamaChameleon/judy-maltego/README.md

 - Missouri Court Record
 - United States Bankruptcy Court, S.D.
 Mississippi Record

 Don't see a record you are interested in?
-Create an issue for us with the name of the record type and an example record you want added (i.e. `https://judyrecords.com/record/<record number here>`)
+Create an issue for us with the name of the record type and an example record you want added (i.e. `https://judyrecords.com/record/<record number here>`).
+Better yet, you can contribute by forking the repository, testing changes, and making pull requests for yourself.
+Sigh... wouldn't it be nice if they had an API!

 ## 📜 License
 <img src="https://creativecommons.org/images/deed/FreeCulturalWorks_seal_x2.jpg" height="100px">